sales@effectrode.com

 Frequency analysis of single bass note from the Doctor Who Theme.

-The graph above shows a fast Fourier frequency analysis of this single note.
+The graph above shows a Fourier frequency analysis of this single note.
 It can be seen that the note is composed of the fundamental at 83Hz—the same pitch as the bottom E string of a guitar—as expected and is also rich in additional harmonic overtones; 2nd (166Hz), 3rd (246Hz), 4th (332Hz), etc. All these lower harmonics are markedly pronounced and the 8th harmonic at 664Hz is particularly strong; it’s practically the same amplitude as the fundamental.
 There are also two strong higher order harmonics between 1.2KHz and 1.5KHz making for an interesting sound with lots of texture.
 But was it generated by a string?

 Well, the even spread of harmonics are a good match for the signature of a string.
 As discussed earlier a plucked string generates a fundamental, plus 2nd, 3rd, 4th, 5th, etc harmonics.
 Those signature harmonics all there, except the relative amplitudes are not as expected; there’s a strong emphasis on the 2nd, 4th and 8th harmonics.
 Curiously, these are all octaves above the fundamental; in a plucked string the harmonics typically fall off gradually in amplitude with increasing frequency as shown below.